rossedward-arch/ml-generative-energy-design/docs/methodology.md

 This methodology incorporates **explainable AI (XAI)**, **multi-criteria decision analysis (MCDA)**, and **equity auditing** to ensure transparency, stakeholder alignment, and social responsibility across new build typologies.
 The pipeline is cloud-ready, scalable, and designed for continuous improvement via **human-in-the-loop active learning** and **real-time IoT data integration** from new build pilot projects.

 - **Predictive Modeling:** Machine learning techniques predict building energy use and occupant comfort based on early design parameters such as geometry, orientation, and material specifications, all derived from BIM models typical of new construction (Ascione et al., 2017; Goodfellow et al., 2016).
 - **Generative Optimization:** Genetic algorithms iteratively explore the design space for new builds, optimizing layouts, envelope performance, and renewable integration for energy efficiency and comfort, guided by simulation feedback and ML predictions (Mitchell, 1998; Bendsøe & Sigmund, 2003).
 - The integration of Passivhaus principles (airtightness, insulation, ventilation) and Net Zero targets is specifically adapted to new build scenarios, providing a robust framework that ensures designs meet stringent energy and sustainability goals from the outset (Passivhaus Trust, 2024; UK Government, 2021).

 ### Industry Integration & Scalability

 - **Pilot Projects:** The methodology includes a framework for conducting pilot implementations with architectural firms, focusing on collecting real-world feedback and measuring practical performance gains.
 - **Scalability Assessment:** Protocols are established to assess how the methodology scales from individual building designs to neighborhood or district-level applications, addressing computational and data management challenges.
 - **Economic Impact Evaluation:** Economic assessment frameworks are integrated to quantify the cost-benefit relationships of using this methodology compared to traditional design approaches, demonstrating its value proposition to the industry.

 ---

 ## 2. Data Sources & Processing

 The project utilizes standardized, high-quality datasets specific to new-build projects to support machine learning and energy simulation tasks:

-- **Building Geometry and Design Parameters:** BIM exports (e.g., Revit, IFC) from new construction projects, providing accurate spatial layouts, zoning, and material specifications as defined in current design documentation (Eastman et al., 2018; Revit, 2023).
+- **Building Geometry and Design Parameters:** BIM exports (e.g., Revit, IFC) from new construction projects provide accurate spatial layouts, zoning, and material specifications as defined in current design documentation (Eastman et al., 2018; Revit, 2023).
 Legacy or retrofit-specific data is excluded to ensure consistency and relevance to new builds.
+Geometric data from BIM platforms is translated into simulation-ready inputs via IFC parsers or custom Dynamo scripts, extracting relevant attributes such as surface areas, zoning, and materials for new-build-specific EnergyPlus-compatible IDF files.

-- **Weather Data:** Typical meteorological year files (EPW format) for the proposed site of each new build, supporting climate-responsive design (EnergyPlus Weather Data, 2024).
+- **Weather Data:** Typical meteorological year files (EPW format) for the proposed site of each new build support climate-responsive design and simulation (EnergyPlus Weather Data, 2024).
+Weather file formats are standardized to ensure compatibility and accuracy in energy modeling workflows.

-- **Energy Simulation Outputs:** EnergyPlus or OpenStudio results capturing Energy Use Intensity (EUI), thermal comfort, and HVAC loads, based on idealized new-build assumptions (Crawley et al., 2008).
+- **Energy Simulation Outputs:** EnergyPlus or OpenStudio simulation results capture Energy Use Intensity (EUI), thermal comfort indices, and HVAC loads, based on idealized new-build assumptions and calibrated against performance benchmarks (Crawley et al., 2008).

-- **Performance Benchmarks:** Passivhaus and Net Zero targets for new construction are used as validation criteria and for model calibration (Passivhaus Trust, 2024; UK Government, 2021).
+- **Performance Benchmarks:** Passivhaus and Net Zero targets for new construction are used as validation criteria and for model calibration, including thresholds for U-values (< 0.15 W/m²K), daylight autonomy (> 90%), and embodied carbon limits where applicable (Passivhaus Trust, 2024; UK Government, 2021).

 - **IoT Sensor Streams:** Where available, real-time data from recently completed new builds is used for digital twin validation and model recalibration.
-If not available, simulated post-occupancy data or literature benchmarks are used for validation.
+If live data is unavailable, simulated post-occupancy datasets or literature benchmarks provide validation proxies.
+Sensor networks capture occupant behavior, internal gains, and environmental variables to enhance model fidelity.

-- **Equity and Bias Auditing:** Datasets are regularly audited for representation and fairness across new build typologies (e.g., residential, educational, commercial) and urban/rural contexts.
-Audits focus on ensuring the framework is inclusive for diverse new construction scenarios.
+- **Equity and Bias Auditing:** Datasets are regularly audited for representation and fairness across new-build typologies (residential, educational, commercial) and urban/rural contexts.
+This ensures the framework inclusively supports diverse new construction scenarios and mitigates potential biases in model predictions.

-**Data Pipeline Enhancements:**
+**Data Pipeline and Model Training Enhancements:**

-- **Active Learning:** The model uses uncertainty sampling to request the most informative new-build design cases for faster learning.
+- **Active Learning:** The framework employs uncertainty sampling to identify the most informative new-build design cases for prioritized learning, improving model efficiency and accuracy over time.

-- **Transfer Learning:** Incorporates external new-build datasets (e.g., open data from UK or EU new construction) to improve generalization.
+- **Transfer Learning:** External new-build datasets (e.g., open data from UK or EU new construction projects) are incorporated to enhance model generalization across geographic and typological variations.

-> The majority of data is tabular or spatial-temporal, with formats including CSV, JSON, and IDF.
-> Datasets are organized into reproducible data pipelines ensuring consistency  and scalability for new-build simulation and model training workflows.

-> Geometric data from BIM platforms (e.g., Revit) is translated into simulation-ready inputs via IFC parsers or custom Dynamo scripts, extracting relevant attributes (surface areas, zoning, materials) for new-build-specific EnergyPlus-compatible IDF files.

-> To address variability in design and climate conditions, uncertainty in inputs—such as occupancy schedules and weather profiles—is handled using stochastic sampling or Monte Carlo simulation, supporting robust predictions for a range of new-build scenarios.
+- **Input Variability and Uncertainty Handling:** Variations in occupancy schedules, weather profiles, and design options are modeled using stochastic sampling and Monte Carlo simulation techniques to support robust and reliable predictions across a wide range of new-build scenarios.

-### 2.1 Data Preprocessing and Feature Engineering Enhancements
+### 2.1 Data Preprocessing and Feature Engineering

-- **Bias Detection & Mitigation:** Protocols focus on identifying and addressing underperformance for specific new build typologies or site contexts in the input data and model training..
+- **Bias Detection and Mitigation:** Protocols focus on identifying and addressing underperformance or skewed model outcomes for specific new-build typologies or site contexts during input processing and training stages.

-- **Equity Auditing:** Regular reviews ensure fair and inclusive outcomes for all relevant new-build categories by assessing dataset representativeness.
+- **Equity Auditing:** Systematic reviews ensure fair and inclusive outcomes across all relevant new-build categories, with adjustments made to data or model parameters to correct disparities.

-- **Ethical Oversight:** Compliance with data privacy, consent, and responsible AI guidelines is maintained throughout data collection, processing, and model deployment for new construction projects.
+- **Ethical Oversight:** All data collection, processing, and model deployment adhere to privacy laws, consent protocols, and responsible AI guidelines, ensuring ethical standards are met throughout the project lifecycle.

+- **Data Formats and Management:** Most data is tabular or spatial-temporal, using formats such as CSV, JSON, and IDF files.
+Data pipelines are designed for reproducibility, scalability, and interoperability with downstream simulation and machine learning workflows.

+---

 ---

 ## 🔄 Data Flow Diagram